Qian Zhi Fu: Vaishnavism-influenced period: 4th – 8th century CE

 According to descriptions of Qiān Zhī Fú in the New Tang Annals, which correspond to Canasapura (Jiā Luó Shě Fú, 迦逻舍佛), Tatsuo Hoshino identifies the two polities as the same kingdom during the 7th–8th centuries.
 He hypothesizes that Qiān Zhī Fú extended eastward into the present-day Chaiyaphum province and further into Nakhon Ratchasima province, encompassing the site at Mueang Sema in the 7th century.
 Local tradition suggests that Qiān Zhī Fú at Si Thep may have established dynastic relations with the coastal polity of Dvaravati at Kamalanka, which placed its southern neighbor, Tou Yuan, between the allied monarchs Dvaravati to the south and Qiān Zhī Fú to the north.
 Following the Dvaravati annexation of Tou Yuan, refounded as the Lavo Kingdom in 648, Dvaravati expanded into Qiān Zhī Fú's southeastern territory at Mueang Sema during the subsequent century, prompting Qiān Zhī Fú to cede control of the Nakhon Ratchasima region and retract to its core territory in the northern Menam plain and Pasak Valley.
 Consequently, based on Tatsuo Hoshino's theory, Si Thep served as the capital of Canasapura, while Mueang Sema functioned as a regional administrative center.
 Thai historian Athitthan Chanklom (อธิษฐาน จันทร์กลม) similarly includes Si Thep within the Canasapura polity.
 Research by Karen M. Mudar also excludes Si Thep from the Dvaravati sphere.
+Peter Skilling cautions that the evidential basis for Cānāśa itself is narrow, the name being attested in two inscriptions alone, the Bo Ika inscription (K.400) and an inscription of 937 recovered at Ayutthaya (K.949), and in no literary source.
+These interpretations are consistent with a local tradition preserved in the Legend of Phra Praton, which recounts that Dvaravati once launched an attack against Si Thep in the 7th century, overthrew the reigning monarch Manohanaraj, and carried him into captivity in Dvaravati.